Stocks Rise as Investors Hope for Trade Progress

 "There's a lot riding on what happens with China this week," said Robert Pavlik, chief investment strategist and senior portfolio manager of SlateStone Wealth, which manages $750 million investor assets.
 "Because if the president returns home with no deal, and they just walk away -- no handshake, no picture taking -- then the market is not going to like that."

 Real estate led the rally Thursday morning while consumer staples dipped.
-CBRE Group Inc., a commercial real estate investment firm, gained 2.7% to $51.09 a share.
+CBRE Group Inc., a commercial real-estate investment firm, gained 2.6% to $51 a share.

 European indexes were little changed after eurozone survey data showed manufacturers in the bloc were at their most downbeat this month since September 2013.
 European consumers were more optimistic, but the overall European Economic Sentiment Indicator hit its lowest level since August 2016.

 The slowdown in Europe is feeding expectations of potential rate cuts to come from the European Central Bank, according to economists.
-Yields on 10-year German bunds fell further, hitting minus 0.31%.
-U.S. 10-year Treasury yields also fell to 2.04%, according to FactSet.
+U.S. 10-year Treasury yields also fell to 2.02%, according to FactSet.

-Shares of Bayer AG rose 8.9% after the company set up a supervisory committee to address its legal battle with cancer patients over its herbicide Roundup.

 Asian stocks were also buoyed by hopes that the U.S. and China will reach a truce on trade.
 The Shanghai Composite was up 0.7%.